Why Give Exams Online?

-- In-person exam: monitored and controlled; often paper exams; usually taken at same time
+- In-person exam: monitored and controlled; often paper exams; usually taken by everyone at same time

-- Online: unmonitored and no control over student behaviors; many submission formats (Canvas quiz, file upload, third-party tools, etc.); might be taken at different times
+- Online: unmonitored and without control over student behaviors; many submission formats possible (Canvas quiz, file upload, third-party tools, etc.); might be taken at different times by different students

 - Is an “exam” the right assessment?
 A traditional exam may or may not be the best strategy to measure and meet the student learning goals in your course.
 Could the learning goals be achieved just as well or better through an alternative assessment such as a presentation, paper, detailed problem set, etc.?
 These forms may translate to an online format easier than an exam as the traditional exam setting is difficult to fully replicate remotely (Silverman et al., 2021).

 General Tips for Online Exams

 - Open book: For practical reasons, closed-book, no-notes exams are difficult to recreate in an online environment.
-The preferred solution is to adapt the exam to an open-note / open-book format (Schultz and Callahan, 2022).
+The most common solution is to adapt the exam to an open-note / open-book format (Schultz and Callahan, 2022).
 Visit our resource Designing Open-note Exams for additional information and resources.

 - It’s out in the open: By giving an exam online it is reasonable to assume that future students will have access to the questions.
 If you reuse exam questions year-to-year, consider either using different questions this year or writing new questions next year.

-- Randomize question order: this makes collusion between students more difficult.
+- Randomize question order: Random question order makes collusion between students more difficult.

 - Budget time: Online exams can take a lot of time to prepare, both in writing questions and transferring them to a platform like Canvas, even if the eventual grading portion is sometimes quicker.
 It’s important to keep this in mind during the planning phase to avoid being rushed at the last minute.

 - Communicate with your students: Make the exact format, time allowed, resources allowed, and other expectations crystal clear to help your students prepare for the exam.
-If you are using an online platform (ie Canvas) to give an exam for the first time in your course (e.g. Canvas, Gradescope, etc.), consider first giving a low-stakes quiz first to allow both you and the students to practice with the format.
+If you are using a particular online platform to give an exam for the first time in your course (e.g. Canvas, Gradescope, etc.), consider first giving a low-stakes quiz to allow both you and the students to practice using the format (Darby & Lang, 2019).